These soft and juicy Teriyaki Chicken Meatballs are going to be your family’s favorite! It takes only 30 minutes to prepare.

 These Teriyaki Chicken Meatballs are soft and fluffy, and my kids love them!
-What’s the secret ingredient to make them so fluffy?
+What’s the secret ingredient to making them so fluffy?
 It’s tofu!

-Actually in Japan, we call this dish Tofu Hambagu (豆腐ハンバーグ) – “hambagu” as in Japanese Hamburger Steak.
-However, most of tofu hambagu are made with tofu AND ground meat (usually chicken, sometimes combination of beef & pork).
+Actually, in Japan, we call this dish Tofu Hambagu (豆腐ハンバーグ) – “hambagu” as in Japanese Hamburger Steak.
+However, most tofu hambagu are made with tofu AND ground meat (usually chicken, sometimes a combination of beef & pork).
 To avoid misleading the vegetarian readers, I decided to simply call it chicken meatballs (with tofu, as the secret ingredient).

 Today I used colorful sweet bell peppers to add some color to these meatballs.
 You can add your choice of vegetables but don’t put too much in order to maintain the fluffiness.

 Lastly, look at the delicious glaze on the meatballs!
 The sauce is everyone’s favorite, Teriyaki Sauce.
 If you cook Japanese food often, you noticed that we often use the same condiments – soy sauce, mirin, sugar, and sake (I didn’t use it for this recipe).
 It’s very common to season Japanese food with these condiments (just slightly different ratios).

 - Chicken Meatballs with Sweet and Sour Sauce

 - 17 Teriyaki Recipes You Must Make at Home